 We had to wait a while for our ride to come pick us up, so we walked around and explored the immediate area.
 How amazing is this landscape?
 It almost looks like volcanic lava flows.

-Several canoe companies offer equipment rentals and guided tours along the Orange River.
+Several companies offer equipment rentals and guided tours for canoeing the Orange River.
 I’ve listed a few below, but this isn’t an exhaustive list by any means: